Hoboken, New Jersey: Public schools

-Hoboken High School with 428 students in grades 9–12.School Performance Reports for the Hoboken Public School District, New Jersey Department of Education.
-Accessed March 28, 2022.
-Hoboken High School was the 187th-ranked public high school in New Jersey out of 322 schools statewide, in New Jersey Monthly magazine's September 2010 cover story on the state's "Top Public High Schools", after being ranked 139th in 2008 out of 316 schools.
+Hoboken High School with 607 students in grades 9–12.

 In addition, Hoboken has three charter schools, which are schools that receive public funds yet operate independently of the Hoboken Public Schools under charters granted by the Commissioner of the New Jersey Department of Education.
 Elysian Charter School serves students in grades K–8, Hoboken Charter School in grades K–12 and Hoboken Dual Language Charter School in grades K–8.
 In 2018 the New Jersey Department of Education named the Dual Language charter as having one of six "Model Programs" in New Jersey.

 Private schools

-Private schools in Hoboken include The Hudson School, All Saint's Episcopal Day School, Mustard Seed School and Stevens Cooperative School.
+Private schools in Hoboken include The Hudson School, All Saint's Episcopal Day School, and Stevens Cooperative School.
 Hoboken Catholic Academy, a K-8 Catholic school operated by the Roman Catholic Archdiocese of Newark, was one of eight private schools recognized in 2017 as an Exemplary High Performing School by the National Blue Ribbon Schools Program of the United States Department of Education.

 Higher education

 Stevens Institute of Technology, which was founded in 1870, is located in the Castle Point section of Hoboken.
-The university is composed of three schools and one college; the Charles V. Schaefer Jr. School of Engineering and Science, School of Business, School of Systems and Enterprises and the College of Arts and Letters.
-Total enrollment is more than 6,900 undergraduate and graduate students across all schools.
+The university is comprised of three schools and one college; the Charles V. Schaefer Jr. School of Engineering and Science, School of Business, School of Systems and Enterprises and the College of Arts and Letters.
+Total enrollment is more than 8,800 undergraduate and graduate students across all schools.
 Stevens is home to three national research centers of excellence and joint research programs focusing on healthcare, energy, finance, defense, STEM education and coastal stability.
 Stevens also owns most of Castle Point, which is the highest point in Hoboken.

-Hoboken is also the headquarters of Education Dynamics, a for-profit corporation that markets and enrolls students.